 Still, Millennials are growing as a percentage of home buyers.

-Homeownership has steadily declined since 2004, and so has the rental vacancy rate.
+Homeownership steadily declined from 2004 to 2017 and has recently spiked.
 What has caused this?

 Two causes stand out.
 First, the recent financial crisis made it hard for many to qualify for mortgages.
 Even households who could afford and qualify for a mortgage may have been wary about investing in real estate.
 But interest rates have dropped to historically low levels, which has allowed the homeownership rate to jump back to 2007 levels.
-The second reason is that people are less interested in moving to suburbs.
+The second reason is that people are less interested in moving to the suburbs.
 Many prefer to live closer to where they work and have a wider selection of entertainment and cultural opportunities.
 However, downtown properties are scarce and expensive.
 This trend has encouraged the conversion of commercial buildings and zones into apartments that can satisfy the demand for rental properties.
 Recently though, an increase in remote working may also be playing a role in workers moving to lower-cost areas where they can afford to buy.

 Mortgage rate outlook

 Mortgage rates are now incredibly low.
 The recent cuts by the Fed have played a role, but mortgage rates tend to track the 10-year U.S. Treasury rate, delinquency patterns on existing mortgages, and the perceived risk of an economic downturn (source).
 Although the stock market has performed well recently, Treasury bonds will probably not rise much until we see actual positive economic growth.

 Unsecured loans and home equity loans